Apologies for the dropsheets, paint tins and scattered detrius. More information...

 Brian Crighton's fabulous rotary machine, funded by Roy Richards and the National Motorcycle Museum, this rocket has 170 BHP, carbon fibre wheels and other bits, fly-by-wire everything and more gizmos and electronics than your average space ship!

-Unfortunately it pissed down all day (slicks on the 2007 bike and 'sweet fanny adams' on t'other mount) and when the sun finally came out at tea time, not had the medical services buggered off but so had the famous motorcycle riders who were present to test them!
+Unfortunately it pissed down all day (slicks on the 2007 bike and 'sweet fanny adams' on t'other mount) and when the sun finally came out at tea time, not only had the medical services buggered off but so had the famous motorcycle riders who were present to test them!

 Still, Alan Cathcart and his intrepid photographer, Naka were present to conduct a photo shoot and the road test of both machines will have to wait for a drier day!